Renewing your insurance

 When it comes to renewing your insurance, the easiest thing to

 do is to continue with your existing insurer.
-However, the smart
+However, by sticking

 Before you renew your insurance, check if you need a different

-Get at least three quotes to compare your current premium with
+Get at least two more quotes to compare your current premium

 you do this, but bear in mind these websites usually only include